Chapter 7 Bankruptcy Income Limits: Do You Qualify for Debt Relief?

 Key Takeaways

-• Chapter 7 bankruptcy income limits determine eligibility based on your average monthly income over the past 6 months compared to your state’s median income
+• Income limits for Chapter 7 bankruptcy determine eligibility by comparing your average monthly income over the past six months to your state’s median income.

-• If your income is below the state median, you automatically qualify; if above, you must pass the means test
+• Automatic qualification occurs if your income is below the state median; if above, you must pass a means test.

-• Income limits vary by state and household size, with higher thresholds for larger households
+• Income limits vary by state and household size, with larger households generally having higher thresholds.

-• Special circumstances like job loss or high medical expenses may allow you to qualify even with higher income
+• Special circumstances like job loss or significant medical expenses may allow qualification even with higher income.

-• Alternatives if you exceed income limits include Chapter 13 bankruptcy or debt settlement/negotiation
+• Alternatives for those exceeding income limits include Chapter 13 bankruptcy or debt settlement and negotiation.

 Understanding Chapter 7 Bankruptcy Income Limits